embl-cba/imagej-courses/practicals/workflow-2d-intracellular-spot-detection.md

 - __[Process>Image Calculator..]
 'Image1 = spots_points.tif' 'Operation = Multiply' 'Image2 = spots_median.tif' '32-bit result = Check'__
 	- *pixel values: inside spots: background corrected spot intensity; outside spots: NaN*
 - __[File>Save As>Tiff..] 'spots_intensity.tif'__

+## Manual background subtraction on whole image

+Usually it is a good idea to normalise the spot intensities to the overall expression level in each cell.
+If we want to measure total cell intensity properly we have to set the image background intensity to zero.
+Since cells can grow dense it can be difficult or even impossible to find the correct background value in one image.
+Thus, sometimes one has to manually subtract a fixed background value from the image.

+- __[File>Open..] 'autophagosomes_raw.tif'__
+- __[Image>Adjust>Brightness/Contrast] 'Minimum=190' 'Maximum=230'__
+- Measure background intensity: draw a little ROI in the background and __[Analyze>Measure..]__
+- __[Image>Type>32-bit]__
+- __[Process>Math>Subtract..]
+'Value=194'__
+	- *Likely pitfall: if you had a ROI on the image the value was only subtracted in this ROI*
+- __[File>Save As>Tiff..] 'autophagosomes_bgcorr.tif'__
+- To be sure measure the background intensity again using __[Edit>Selection>Restore Selection..]__ to get the same ROI
+	- *it should be zero now*

+#### Optional activity: Importance of 32-bit conversion for image-based background subtraction

+Do the same but leave out the 32-bit conversion step.
+Now measure the intensity in the background after correction!
+What happens?

 ## Perform all kinds of cell based measurements